poppy-project/poppy-docs/en/programming/python.md

-# Programming Poppy robots in Python
+# Programming Poppy robots in Python 3

-This chapter will guide you through how to control Poppy robots in Python.
+This chapter will guide you through how to control Poppy robots in Python 3.
 As it is actually the language used for writing Poppy core libraries, you will see how to access all the different levels of control, from the higher to the lower.

 We will detail everything you need to know to directly program you robot using the Python embedded in the Poppy robot or to install everything locally.
 Note that this chapter does not intend to teach you Python or programming from scratch and thus if you are completely new to Python it may be good to start with a Python tutorial.
 Yet, we try to keep the tutorials as simple as possible and we will always warn you when some parts are targeting more advanced users.